walmartlabs/thorax/README.md

 ### release *view.release()*

+Narrative: Release a view that was previously retained.
+Generally, this method is not needed unless you are `retain`ing views. `release` is usally called automatically if a view was attached to a `LayoutView` with the `setView` method, and another view is then passed to `setView`.

-Release a view that was previously retained.
-If `release` is called and the view has a reference count of zero it will be destroyed, which will release all children, remove all events, unbind all models and collections, call `remove` and trigger the `destroyed` event.
+API: If `release` is called and the view has a reference count of zero it will be destroyed, which will release all children, remove all events, unbind all models and collections, call `remove` and trigger the `destroyed` event.

-`release` is usally called automatically if a view was attached to a `LayoutView` with the `setView` method, and another view is then passed to `setView`.

-Generally this method is not needed unless you are `retain`ing views.